 Turn all of your scavenger hunt and outdoor adventures into a work of art.
 Combine rocks, twigs, leaves, and more items found outdoors while you’re in quarantine and paste them onto a large poster board.
 You can do it all at once, or make it a daily project that accumulates over time.
 At the end of quarantine, you’ll have a memorable piece of art that will remind you of all the fun memories you made together.

 Life doesn’t have to stop during Covid-19.
 There are still plenty of ways to keep your kids active and create memories that will last a lifetime.
-Give these ideas a try the next time your kids are complaining that they’re bore
+Give these ideas a try the next time your kids are complaining that they’re bored.

 beat-the-summer-boredom-with-these-outdoor-ideas, kids-activities-during-the-pandemic, kids-outdoor-play, outdoor-ideas-for-kids, ten-outdoor-activities-for-kids